galaxyproject/training-material/topics/transcriptomics/tutorials/goenrichment/tutorial.md

 >    >
 >    > How many significant terms do we get?
 >    >
->    > <details>
+>    > > ### {% icon solution %} Solution
->    > <summary>Click to view answers</summary>
->    > When we ask how many significant terms, we want to see GO terms that have a p-value < 0.05.
+>    > > When we ask how many significant terms, we want to see GO terms that have a p-value < 0.05.
 According to the results, for Molecular Function we have 5 GO terms, Biological Process we have 43 GO terms and Component Cellular we have 10 GO terms.
->    > </details>
+>    > {: .solution}
 >    {: .question}
 >
 > If you press the {% icon galaxy-eye %} (eye) icon of the *Molecular Function* file (`MF Trapnell`) you should see something like this: